 Labor market, salary, and projected growth information are supplied by Emsi.
 Average salary range is based on national data.
 Projected growth represents the estimated change in total employment over the projections period (2018–2030) at the state level and is based on your geographic location.
 Actual outcomes vary by geographic area, previous work experience, and opportunities for employment.
 Purdue Global does not guarantee employment placement, salary level, or career advancement.

 Get to Know Our Faculty

-Purdue Global faculty members are real-world practitioners who bring knowledge gained through the powerful combination of higher learning and industry experience.View General Education Faculty Directory
+Purdue Global faculty members are real-world practitioners who bring knowledge gained through the powerful combination of higher learning and industry experience.View Multidisciplinary and Professional Studies Faculty Directory

 Statistics include all Purdue Global faculty members and are not school or program-specific calculations.
 Source: Purdue Global Office of Reporting and Analysis, July 2022.
 2021–2022 academic year.

 Take 3 Weeks to Get to Know Us